 The Institute has two deferred compensation plans, established in accordance with the provisions of Section 457 of the Internal Revenue Code, which provide benefits to present and future members of a select group of management and postdoctoral fellows.
 The deferred compensation plans permit those eligible to defer a portion of their salary until future years.
 Deferred compensation amounts are not available for dispersion to employees until termination, retirement, death or an unforeseeable emergency.
 All amounts of compensation deferred under the plan are held for the exclusive benefit of participants and their beneficiaries.
-The amounts deferred at June 30, 2022 and 2021 totaled \$5,023,556 and \$5,430,008, respectively, and are included in prepaid expenses and other assets, and other liabilities in the Statements of Financial Position.
-The plan asset balances are considered Level 2 investments based on the fair value hierarchy discussed in Note 5.
+The amounts deferred at June 30, 2023 and 2022 totaled \$5,671,088 and \$5,023,556, respectively, and are included in prepaid expenses and other assets, and other liabilities in the Statements of Financial Position.